AnastasiaDoi/Yocto-record/README.md

 At the same type a text file is created, updated every second (by default): **Date-Time-Module1-Module2-....txt**.
 Separators are spaces, easily importable in Libreoffice Calc, Excel or any plotting software

-This is a draft version, tested with three modules, works in direct usb mode, but still buggy when VirtualHub is running...
+This is a draft version, tested with three modules (1 Meteo & 2 thermocouples), works in direct usb mode, or with VirtualHub running.

 ***